diffblue/gitlab/doc/development/database/dbcheck-migrations-job.md

 1. You checkout the `dev` working branch from the `main` target branch.
 At this point each have their `HEAD` at commit A.
-1. Someone works on the `main` branch and drops the `dependency_proxy_size` constraint, thus creating commit B on `main`.
+1. Someone works on the `main` branch and drops the `fk_rails_dbebdaa8fe` constraint, thus creating commit B on `main`.
 1. You add column `dependency_proxy_size` to your `dev` branch.
 1. The `db:check-migrations` job fails for your `dev` branch's CI pipeline complaining that the `structure.sql` file did not rollback to its expected state.

-This happened because `dev` had only commits A and C, not B. Thus, its database schema did not know about the removal of the `dependency_proxy_size` constraint.
+This happened because `dev` had only commits A and C, not B. Thus, its database schema did not know about the removal of the `fk_rails_dbebdaa8fe` constraint.
 So, when comparing the two schemas, the `dev` branch will have this constraint while the `main` branch won't.

 This example really happened.
 See the [job failure logs](https://gitlab.com/gitlab-org/gitlab/-/jobs/1992050890).